Amourspirit/grunt-build-include/doc/GruntOptions/comment/type/SingleAsterisk.md

 ## Comment Type SingleAsterisk

-`type:'singleAsterisk'` Pads the left side of each line with * and a single space.
+`type: 'singleAsterisk'` Pads the left side of each line with * and a single space.
 Useful for comment replacement that is required inline.

 ### Example